 There’s a structure and narrative that previous Zelda games have often followed.
 Structurally, the player would gain equipment or abilities in one area that allowed them to enter and complete other areas, drawing them inexorably closer to the end.
 Narratively, the player would play as an ordinary individual from a humble background eventually revealed to have the spirit of a legendary hero.
 In Wind Waker, Link was a young boy from a remote island, while in Twilight Princess, Link was a teenage farm hand on the edge of the map.

 Breath of the Wild is different.
 Instead of an ordinary farm boy destined to become the legendary hero, you’re already the legendary hero, and when you fought the great evil…you lost.
-You start the game as a failure who hid in suspended animation for a century, awakening to a world that’s been living with the consequences.
+You start the game as a failure who hid in suspended animation for a century, waking to a world that’s been living with the consequences.
 Instead of a gradual progression towards the end through unlocking and upgrading, you’re in a world that encourages you to wander, already fully-powered, but without purpose or direction.

 It’s hard to put into words just how perfectly and convincingly realised the Hyrule of Breath of the Wild is, but I’ve spent at least a hundred hours there and could easily spend a hundred more.
 A post-apocalyptic world that’s somehow both deserted and yet teeming with life.
 A world destroyed by calamity yet with something to explore every few steps.
 Monsters to fight at every turn, or to ignore.
 Ganon, the great evil that Hyrule faces?
 Contained indefinitely within Hyrule Castle.
 The player is free to tackle Ganon whenever they feel like it.